 If the insurance provider simply becomes insolvent and is unable to pay out all of the claims that it is contractually obligated to pay, it’s likely that homeowners will be left paying the bill.
 Moreover, even in an ideal scenario, homeowner’s insurance may simply not cover the entire scope of the damages suffered, which could include lost profits from a business, time off work, the cost of a hotel or other housing, increased medical care, and so on.
 Homeowners with particularly expensive items may find that they are unable to substantiate their assets in a way to ensure coverage, or may have been required to purchase additional coverage for items such as jewelry, expensive electronics, or expensive clothing.

-Legal options for displaced homeowners
+Legal options for displaced homeowners in California

 Homeowners whose homes and possessions have been damaged or destroyed in a fire can pursue two options: the first is suing their insurance provider to demand coverage.
 So long as the policy seems written in a way that would ensure coverage, the homeowner may have a fair chance at receiving compensation, at least up to the stated policy limits.
 However, as suggested, if an insurance company becomes insolvent, it may be functionally impossible to receive any compensation from these insurance companies, or the compensation may be limited to a portion of the stated coverage.
 Insurance companies may choose to go bankrupt in lieu of paying out claims, meaning that insured homeowners could ultimately receive pennies on the dollar of coverage, and only months or years after the fires.